-By Nadia Warrayat No one can argue against the magic in the state of euphoria induced by falling in love - for the ones that have experienced the feeling of unity when two become one.
-The
+By Nadia Warrayat No one can argue against the magic in the state of euphoria induced by falling in love .
+A common denominator among all races of the many nation states, is that thirst for

 By Nadia Warrayat

-No one can argue against the magic in the state of euphoria induced by falling in love – for the ones that have experienced the feeling of unity when two become one.
-The one common denominator among all races of the many nation states, is that thirst for wanting to know what love is, it’s like walking in the desert and following the mirage of the illusion of love, until a person hits the jackpot and rides on the bandwagon love.
+No one can argue against the magic in the state of euphoria induced by falling in love .
+A common denominator among all races of the many nation states, is that thirst for wanting to know what love is, it’s like walking in the desert and following the mirage of the illusion of love, until a person hits the jackpot and rides on the bandwagon love.
 But the pitfall is the end of the journey of love in what is a breakup.
 Our conversations are dominated by the subject matter of love and the lyrics of music re-create words on the beauty of the emotion of love and the pain on the other side, the loss of it.

 If love were to be captured in a pill, it would be the antidote to depression.
 In fact according to a study conducted by the biological anthropologist Dr. Helen Fisher, when a person falls in love, the neurotransmitter dopamine is activated in our brain inducing a natural high where emotions that are positive are amplified and the neural pathways creating negative emotions such as thoughts of fear become null.
 Similarly, the effect on the brain chemicals and surge of hormones when a breakup happens mirrors that of a drug addict withdrawal symptoms.
 In fact, an experiment using an MRI scan was conducted on a number of individuals going through a breakup, revealing that the pain experienced from the breakup was like the pain of a broken limb.